 Washington Child Custody Attorney in Seattle

-The attorneys at Law Offices of Shana E. Thompson help our clients resolve child custody issues in a parenting plan.
+The Washington attorneys at Law Offices of Shana E. Thompson help our clients resolve child custody issues in a parenting plan.
 In these cases, it is important to talk with your attorney about the impact parental conflict has on the children and the best ways to minimize that conflict.

 We represent clients throughout King County including the cities of Seattle and Kent.
-We also represent clients throughout the bordering counties of Snohomish County to the north and Pierce County to the south.
+We also represent clients throughout the bordering counties of Snohomish County to the north and Tacoma in Pierce County to the south.

 We can help you come up with a proposed parenting plan that focuses on the needs of the children.
 Contact us to learn more about the court procedures and processes that will impact your case.
 Let us put our experience to work for you.
 Call (206) 712-2756 today to schedule a confidential consultation.